Translation

 Chinese (which includes Mandarin and Cantonese) is one of the slower languages to read, clocking in at about 158 words per minute.
 This is partly because Chinese and related languages use characters that allow for a character-per-word translation.

 When translated to English, a typical Chinese speech averages out to 1.3 characters for each English word.
-Therefore, a voice actor providing an English-to-Mandarin translation is able to quote for a longer completed minutes project.
+Therefore, a voice actor providing an English-to-Mandarin translation can quote for a longer completed minutes project.

 French